Ibrahiim-Ahmed/UAV-Quadcopter-Drone/README.md

 ## 🧠 Project Overview

 The drone is powered by an **ESP32-CAM**, which controls four motors through MOSFETs based on real-time orientation and joystick commands sent over Wi-Fi from a hand-held ESP32-based transmitter.
 The MPU6050 IMU provides orientation feedback, enabling future stabilization and auto-leveling features.
-This project replaces traditional radio modules with **UDP-based wireless control**—a cleaner, faster, and more modern alternative.

 The transmitter features two joysticks (4 axes), and its input is transmitted over UDP at regular intervals.
 The receiver decodes the values and maps them to motor PWM duty cycles for flight control.